DhairyaMajmudar/DhairyaMajmudar/README.md

 - ### **Winner of Gitlab [April Hackathon'24](https://forum.gitlab.com/t/announcing-the-april-2024-hackathon-results/105521)**

-  - Gitlab conducts a quarterly Hackathon to introduce new contributors to open-source software and help them start their journey with Gitlab project.
+  - Gitlab conducts a quarterly Hackathon to introduce new contributors to open-source software and help them start their journey with GitLab project.
 I was a winner of the April Hackathon'24.
-  - Contributed code in Gitlab internals built on the top of Vue.js and Ruby on Rails
+  - Contributed code in GitLab internals built on the top of Vue.js and Ruby on Rails
-  - Revamped members section of the Gitlab org. page.
+  - Revamped members section of the GitLab org. page.

 - ### Google DSC Web Dev Lead'23
   - I was chosen as GDSC Web Dev Lead for the year 2023-24 by GDSC IIIT Kota
   - Collaboratively worked in a team to take institute to tier 1 of global GCP event
-  - Conducted session and interactions to help newbies to kickstart thier development joruney.
+  - Conducted sessions and interactions to help newbies to kickstart their development journey.

 - ### Tech Lead - IIITians Network
-  - Managed team of developers from several IIITs to make IIITians Network Community technically stronger.
+  - Managed a team of developers from several IIITs to make IIITians Network Community technically stronger.

+- ### Junior Participant - IIT Bombay Techfest
+  - Selected among top 5 students from district level schools to take part in IIT B Techfest 2016.
+  - Created a solar energy based three-in-one project that included a Mobile Charger, a Mini Fan, and a Mini Centrifuge.

 ## ⚒️ Languages and tools that I use